aimms/how-to/Articles/310/310-integrate-gss-server-job.rst

 #.
 Change in identifier sets used for the input and output cases.

+#.
+Change in actions

+#.
+Change in User Interface, see :doc:`instructions<../310/310-install-ui-gss>`

 We will use the attached AIMMS project as an example for this section.